-≣ CA Automatic high beam enabled The automatic high beam is enabled.
+=00 = Position lights The position lights are on. ĒCA Automatic high beam enabled The automatic high beam is enabled.
 Car key not detected The car couldn't detect the key when the car was started.
 Driver alert The Driver alert function is active.
+4 💷 י Traction battery charging The traction battery is charging. €∎, Traction battery maintaining charge The traction battery is maintaining its charge.
 Lane keeping aid active and left road markings detected Lane keeping aid is active and has detected the road markings on the left-hand side of the car.
 Lane keeping aid active and right road markings detected Lane keeping aid is active and has detected the road markings on the right-hand side of the car.
 Lane keeping aid active and road markings detected Lane keeping aid is active and has detected the road markings on both sides of the car.
 Lane keeping aid active and no road markings detected Lane keeping aid is active and has not detected the road markings.
-OFF Lane keeping aid off Lane keeping aid is turned off. \bigcirc Rain sensor The rain sensor is active.
+OFF Lane keeping aid off Lane keeping aid is turned off. $\langle T \rangle$ Rain sensor The rain sensor is active.